The Owl of Minerva

 Ardis B. CollinsPhilosophy Department

 RoadChicago IL 60626

-The manuscript must be submitted in a form appropriate for blind review - each article is blind reviewed by at least two consultants.
+The manuscript must be submitted in a form appropriate for anonymous review - each article manuscript is anonymously reviewed by at least two consultants.
 The author's name should appear only on a separate title page.
 The body of the manuscript must contain nothing that reveals the author's identity.
 Articles should be no longer than 25,000 words (approximately 100 double-spaced pages).
 The Owl will consider monographs whose length falls between 25,000 and 37,500 words (approximately 100-150 double-spaced pages).
 But the publication of monographs will depend on extraordinary circumstances, e.g. the availability of extra funds and the excellence of the manuscript, and cannot be guaranteed.
 Since The Owl of Minerva is an international journal, citations of sources originally written in a language other than English must refer to sections or pages in original language editions as well as to English translations.
 Full bibliographical information must be given for all sources, and citations must conform to the style requirements of The Chicago Manual of Style (latest edition).

 The Owl will not consider a manuscript that is currently under consideration elsewhere or has been published previously, except in special circumstances and with the prior approval of the Editor.